abcdabcd987/distributed-consensus-simulator/docs/report.rst

 Implementation
 --------------

-In class , we provide the interface for runner to get access to necessary information().
+In class ``Configuration``, we provide the interface for runner to get access to necessary information().

-In class , we simulate what honest people will do in function *round\_action*\ (In this protocol, only two rounds are required: the first round to generate honest node’s own choice, the second round to gather all choice one receives).
+In class ``HonestNode``, we simulate what honest people will do in function *round\_action*\ (In this protocol, only two rounds are required: the first round to generate honest node’s own choice, the second round to gather all choice one receives).

-In class , we implement our adversarial algorithm(which we discussed above) in function *round\_action*.
+In class ``DummyAttack``, we implement our adversarial algorithm(which we discussed above) in function *round\_action*.

-In class , we set when to stop the simulation(2 rounds), and report the intermediate result after each round and eventually, report a final result(We say an attack is successful if and only if the consensus among honest people is broken).
+In class ``Measurement``, we set when to stop the simulation(2 rounds), and report the intermediate result after each round and eventually, report a final result(We say an attack is successful if and only if the consensus among honest people is broken).